shadybraden/homelab/README.md

 todo:
-load balancer and ssl certs - Traefik? *sto?* helm? helmfile? something else?
+load balancer and ssl certs - Traefik? *istio?* helm? helmfile? something else?
 ArgoCD woo
 how to convert a normal docker container into k3s? where storage?